How to write a winning script for your next corporate videoMay 5, 2016

 There’s no longer a doubt for small businesses regarding whether being on social media is a good idea or not.
 The distinguishability and connectivity offered by social media has convinced most business owners that it’s worth their while.

-Investing time or money into a social media campaign isn’t something that any business owner should take casually.
+Investing time or money into an ecommerce social media campaign isn’t something that any business owner should take casually.
 So before committing substantial resources to a new media campaign, it’s wise to understand what your expected ROI will be and how you’ll measure it.

 In case you are not familiar, “ROI” stands for return on investment.
 Typically, ROI is measured as a percentage change, but the basic goal is to show that your investment in a given product or opportunity has a measurable benefit.